The future of Colorado water: How the fight over Shoshone water rights affects the Front Range

 Why that matters is more than worries about the methodology — it is a concern about who gets to make a “call” on the river.

 A “call” is when a senior water rights holder can demand restrictions on the water for a junior water rights holder.
-In this case, everyone except the river district hold junior water rights, including the Front Range water providers, who tap the Colorado River through transmountain diversions to supply water all along the Front Range and to millions of Coloradans — that’s about 85% of the state’s population — not to mention other uses, including industrial and agriculture.
+In this case, most water rights are junior water rights, including the Front Range water providers, who tap the Colorado River through transmountain diversions to supply water all along the Front Range and to millions of Coloradans — that’s about 85% of the state’s population — not to mention other uses, including industrial and agriculture.

-A call would keep the water in the stream and not send it downstream to the Front Range, Ris said.
+A call would keep the water in the stream and not send it upstream to the Front Range, Ris said.

 According to Ris, the water providers would prefer that decision be made by the CWCB, not the river district.
 It’s a matter of trust, or the lack thereof, for both sides, she said.